Photo: Altug Karakoc

 It can sometimes be difficult to understand the level of pressure that young people can come under to 'decide' what they are or label themselves in one way of another.
 You can help by outlining your own feelings, but also saying that you won't judge them.

 It's really important that you are as supportive as you possibly can be, irrespective of what you hear or how you feel about discussing their sexuality.
 They are still your child.

 If they would like to speak with someone in confidence about their feelings, they can contact the London Lesbian & Gay Switchboard on 0300 330 0630.
-Parents, family members and friends are also welcome to call, and they can signpost to local services too, if this would be helpful.
+Parents, family members and friends are also welcome to call, and they can signpost to local services too.